JeffersonLab/jiriaf-fireworks/docker-compose/README.md

 ## Site Configuration

 The `site_configs` directory contains YAML files for different computing sites.
-All configuration files are copied into the container at `/fw/site_configs/`.
-The default `perlmutter.yaml` provides a template for NERSC's Perlmutter system.
-To use a different site:
+All configuration files are available in the container at `/fw/site_configs/`.
+Example configurations are provided:

+- `perlmutter-example.yaml`: Template for NERSC's Perlmutter system
+- `ornl-example.yaml`: Template for ORNL's systems

+To add your own configuration:

-1. Create a new YAML file in the `site_configs` directory
+1. Create a new YAML file based on one of the examples
 2. Update the configuration for your site

 Note: The site_configs directory is mounted as read-only in the container.
 To add new